 I don’t know about you guys, but where I live we’ve been having a sustained heat wave over the past 6-8 weeks.
 It’s hot outside!
-Since my temperature is already running a bit hotter than usual, I feel like I’m melting these days.
+I feel like I’m melting these days.
 But I also feel like I’m having a tough time staying hydrated, so I thought I’d share some of my favourite hydration tips with you today.

 For many of us, not only is the summer hot, but it also tends to be an active time of year, which means we need to be particularly mindful of keeping hydrated.
 Pregnant and lactating people also need to keep their hydration needs in mind, as they are higher than usual.

 Staying well hydrated is important because it helps our hearts pump blood through the blood vessels to the muscles.
 And, it helps our muscles work more efficiently (remember – your heart is a muscle!).

 When it’s hot out and we’re not hydrated enough, this means the heart is working extra hard to do its job.